 So far, we’ve covered the Strategize section of the TUNE In Framework, and began exploring the Operationalize section in the last post.
 Today, we’re moving on to compliance and communication.

-By now, you have the keys to planning a successful affiliate or partner program strategy, and you know how to recruit partners.
+By now, you have the keys to planning a successful partner program strategy, and you know how to recruit affiliates.
 Now that you have launched your program and have engaged partners, you need to communicate with them.

 Communicating for Partner Compliance